 - The author can archive pre-print, post-print, and published version/PDF to any open access, institutional repository, social media, or personal website.
 For Proper attribution and credit for the published work, the Published source must be acknowledged with citation and link to the publisher version.

-If an author becomes aware of possible plagiarism, fraud, or infringement we recommend contacting AIJR at email@example.com or principal contact of corresponding publication which can be found in the about section.
+If an author becomes aware of possible plagiarism, fraud, or infringement we recommend contacting AIJR at firstname.lastname@example.org or the principal contact of the corresponding publication which can be found in the Contact section.

 Rights Granted to AIJR